workfloworchestrator/orchestrator-ui-library/README.md

 Once the pull-request with a changeset file is merged to the main branch another PR is opened by the Changesets-bot to update the version numbers of the packages.
 When this pull request gets merged to main an automatic publish to NPM will be performed.

+## Releaseto NPM

+Just merge the `Version Packages` PR into main, and the packages will be published to npm automatically.

 ## Storybook

 The storybook can be run from the packages/orchestrator-ui-components/ folder, run: